 Inclusions within CAS-logic

-Note that we do not do tree-shaking at this point, so if you include a massive library of functions that you do not use the question will still have to load those functions into the CAS and that may take some time.
+Note that we do not do "tree-shaking" at this point to remove unnecessary code.
+If you include a massive library of functions that you do not use the question will still have to load those functions into the CAS and that may take some time.
 If you have libraries, used in many questions, please consider contributing these to the core of STACK.

 You may not use evaluation flags with